20 Surprising Ways Living Together Before Marriage Affects You Later In Life

-8. It Might Not Predict If You'll Get Married
+8. It Might *Not* Mean You'll Get Married

 Just like premarital cohabitation might not indicate that you'll likely get divorced, it also won't necessarily indicate that wedding bells will be ringing anytime soon (or, maybe, ever).
 Researchers from the Centers for Disease Control and Prevention's Division of Vital Statistics found that, between 2006 and 2010, only 40 percent of women living with their first partner had gotten married within three years.
 The remaining women were either still living with their partners and dating or were no longer living together.
 So while living with your partner can, of course, be a step in your relationship before marriage, it doesn't necessarily mean that the two of you will end up marrying each other.